Richard Boleslawski: Biography

 Richard Boleslawski was born Bolesław Ryszard Srzednicki on February 4, 1889, in Mohyliv-Podilskyi, in the Russian Empire to an ethnic Polish family of Catholic faith.
 He graduated from the Tver Cavalry Officers School.
 He trained as an actor at the First Studio of the Moscow Art Theatre under Konstantin Stanislavski and his assistant Leopold Sulerzhitsky, where he was introduced to the 'system'.

 During World War I, Boleslawski fought as a cavalry lieutenant on the Tsarist Russian side until the fall of the Russian Empire.
 He left Russia after the October Revolution of 1917 for his native Poland, where he directed his first movies.
 As his birth name was difficult to pronounce, he took the name Ryszard Bolesławski.
 His Miracle at the Vistula (Cud nad Wisłą) was a semi-documentary about the miraculous victory of the Poles at the Vistula River over the superior Soviet Russian forces during the Polish-Soviet War of 1919-1921.

 Boleslawski acted in Love One Another (Die Gezeichneten, 1922), a German silent film directed by Danish director Carl Theodor Dreyer.
 In September 1922, he made his way to New York City, where, now known as "Richard Boleslawski" (the English spelling of his name), he began to teach Stanislavski's 'system' (which, in the US, developed into Method acting) with fellow émigré Maria Ouspenskaya.
 In 1923, he founded the American Laboratory Theatre in New York.
 Among his students were Lee Strasberg, Stella Adler and Harold Clurman, who were all founding members of the Group Theatre (1931–1940), the first American acting ensemble to utilize Stanislavski's techniques.

+In 1929 he directed Walter Ferris and Basil Rathbone's Judas at the Longacre Theatre.

 Offered a contract to direct Hollywood films, Boleslawski made several significant films with some of the major stars of the day.

 He died suddenly from a cardiac arrest a few weeks short of his 48th birthday, on January 17, 1937.
 He is interred in the Calvary Cemetery, East Los Angeles.